19 June, 2019

 Penetration Testing: Automated v.
 Manual

-Previously, we have thoroughly discussed what penetration testing is and how it is different from vulnerability assessment, along with discussing penetration testing for SaaS companies as well as cloud infrastructure.
+Previously, we have thoroughly discussed what penetration testing is and how it is different from a vulnerability assessment, along with discussing penetration testing for SaaS companies as well as cloud infrastructure.
 Over the years, many service providers have started offering penetration testing as a service, and it is a tedious process for the decision-makers of a business to choose an appropriate vendor.
 Penetration testing as a service is offered in many forms such as web application penetration testing, application penetration testing, network penetration testing, cloud penetration testing, IoT penetration testing, etc. Moreover, with organizations’ development strategy shifting towards CI/CD environments, penetration tests need to be conducted at DevOps speed.
 In this post, we will see the differences and benefits of automated and manual penetration testing methodologies and which is a better methodology.

 Without a doubt, penetration tests play a vital role in the security of an organization’s technical infrastructure.
 Whether manual or automated tests should be conducted presents a big dilemma for the decision-makers.
 There can be many driving factors for an organization to select any one methodology, but it must be understood that each of these methodologies has its own benefits.